FormidableLabs/redux-little-router/README.md

 </Link>
 ```

-Alternatively, you can pass in a [location descriptor](https://github.com/mjackson/history/blob/9a5102c38a161f00c6ea027a88b87b0328b5dc93/docs/Location.md#location-descriptors) to `href`.
+Alternatively, you can pass in a location object to `href`.
 This is useful for passing query objects:

 ```jsx
 <Link className='anything' href={{